Lama Thubten Yeshe

 One of Lama Yeshe's gurus in both Tibet and Buxadaur was Geshe Rabten, a highly learned practitioner famous for his single-pointed concentration and powers of logic.
 This compassionate guru had a disciple named Thubten Zopa Rinpoche, and at Geshe Rabten's suggestion, Zopa Rinpoche began to receive additional instruction from Lama Yeshe.
 Zopa Rinpoche was a young boy at this time and the servant caring for him wanted very much to entrust him permanently to Lama Yeshe.
 Upon consultation with Kyabje Trijang Rinpoche, this arrangement was decided upon and they were together for the remainder of Lama Yeshe's life.

 Lama Yeshe and Lama Zopa met Zina, their first Western student in Darjeeling in 1965.
 Later they travelled to Nepal where they lived at Boudhanath near Kathmandu.
 There, they began to meet many more Western students and established Kopan Monastery.

-From these first students centres of the 'Foundation for the Preservation of the Mahayana Tradition', known as the FPMT began to grow.
-Today, there are over 130 around the world.
+From these first students, centers of the 'Foundation for the Preservation of the Mahayana Tradition', known as the FPMT began to grow.
+Today, there are over 155 centers around the world.

-After his passing, his reincarnation was found in the form of young Spanish boy, Tenzin Osel who has been officially recognised as such by His Holiness the XIVth Dalai Lama of Tibet.
+After his passing, his reincarnation was found in the form of a young Spanish boy, Tenzin Osel who has been officially recognized as such by His Holiness the 14th Dalai Lama of Tibet.
 Lama Yeshe's activities were vast and through his efforts, Dharma has flourished around the world.
 The activities that he performed were the activities of all holy beings.